• Skip to main content

 TL;DR

 The ethical rules prohibit a Georgia lawyer from participating in the closing ceremony by telephone and require the ceremony be in the lawyer’s physical presence.
-Delegating the signing of the closing papers to anyone other than a licensed Georgia attorney is ethically proper.
+Delegating the signing of the closing papers to anyone other than a licensed Georgia attorney is ethically improper.

 Harlan Florence is an Atlanta-based boutique law firm that believes there’s a better way to handle your real estate closing.
 We’d love to work with you.
 Contact us today, and let’s see what we can do together.